 15F.7 Where a player places a Lucky Match Wager in a Round and achieves both a Lucky Match and Lucky Triple Match in that Round, that player shall be paid a winning wage in respect of the Lucky Triple Match only.

-15F.8 At the completion of the Initial Deal, the dealer shall collect the losing Lucky Match Wagers and leave all winning Lucky Match Wagers in situ until a result has been rendered with respect to the wager, subject to rule 15F.10.
+15F.8 At the completion of the Initial Deal, the Dealer shall collect the losing Lucky Match Wagers and leave all winning Lucky Match Wagers in situ until a result has been rendered with respect to the wager, subject to rule 15F.10.

 15F.9 Winning Lucky Match Wagers shall be paid in accordance with one of the following pay scale options: